okd-project/okd/FAQ.md

 Upload it to a file hoster and send the link to the developers (Slack channel, ...)

+During installation SSH key is required.
+It can be used to ssh on the nodes later on - `ssh core@<node ip>`

 ## External tips for OKD 4

 * slack: